Cylindrical Algebraic Decomposition With Frontier Condition

-\begin{proposition} Let $S \subset \Real^n$ be a semialgebraic set defined by a Boolean combination of atomic equations $f=0$ or inequalities $f>0$, with $s$ different polynomials $f \in \Real [X_1, \ldots ,X_n]$ having degrees $\deg (f) \le d$.
-There is an algorithm which produces a cylindrical decomposition $\mathcal E$ of $\Real^n$ compatible with $S$.
+\begin{proposition} \cite[Algorithm~11.2]{bpr2006} Let $f_1,\ldots,f_s$ be polynomials in $\R [x_1, \ldots ,x_n]$ having maximum degree $d$.
+There is an algorithm, taking $\{f_1,\ldots,f_s\}$ as input, which produces a cylindrical decomposition $\mathcal E$ of $\R^n$ such that every cell in $\mathcal{E}$ has constant sign on every polynomial $f_1,\ldots,f_s$.
 The complexity of the algorithm is $(sd)^{O(1)^{n}}$.
 This is also an upper bound on the number of cells in $\mathcal E$, number of polynomials defining cells and their degrees. \end{proposition}